stschottUM/SIADS-521-Assignment-3/README.md

 In this assignment I have cleaned and explored some of the data from this Kaggle competition for use in a data visualization dashboard assignment.

-The file descriptions and data information are shared below:
+The file descriptions and data information are shared below, as copied from https://www.kaggle.com/competitions/nfl-big-data-bowl-2025/data:

 File descriptions

 Game data: The games.csv contains the teams playing in each game.
 The key variable is gameId.